LTUC/amman-dotnet-401d2/Curriculum/Class26/LAB.md

 ## User Stories & Guidance:

 Here are the user stories for Milestone 1:
-1. (Developer 1 and 2) As a Developer, I would like to use Azure Dev Ops as my Project Management Tool so that I can organize my tasks efficiently.
+1. (Developer 1 and 2 (and 3)) As a Developer, I would like to use Azure Dev Ops as my Project Management Tool so that I can organize my tasks efficiently.
-2. (Developer 1) As a Developer, I want to build out the skeleton of an MVC site with a Home Controller
+2. (Developer 1 & 3) As a Developer, I want to build out the skeleton of an MVC site with a Home Controller
 3. (Developer 2) As a Developer, I want to use SQL Server as my database
-4. (Developer 1 and 2) As a Developer, I want to deploy both my database and web app to Azure
+4. (Developer 1, 2, 3) As a Developer, I want to deploy both my database and web app to Azure

 User Story 1 and 2 of this milestone is to get your project setup and ready.